-Have students write a letter from the person on their Boarding Pass and create an illustration of him/her in a cabin appropriate to their status.
-Researching the specific person on Encyclopedia Titanica www.encyclopedia-titanica. org will provide additional details to incorporate, perhaps even a photograph of the person or a list of their personal belongings to include in the picture.
-Ask students to address the following issues in their letters:
+Have students create an illustration of the person from their Boarding Pass in a cabin appropriate to their status.
+Researching the specific person on Encyclopedia Titanica www.encyclopedia-titanica.org will provide additional details to incorporate, perhaps even a photograph of the person or a list of their personal belongings to include in the picture.